Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Extremal Quantile Treatment Effect of College Education on Wages

+To select the tuning parameter $k$ for our method, here we use the approach of plotting the estimated EVI and QTE versus $k$ and then choose $k$ from the first stable region \citep[e.g.,][]{resnick2007heavy}.
+The corresponding plots can be found in Section~\ref{appendix:applicationPlots} of the Supplementary Material.
+Based on these plots, we choose $k=85$.
+Note that the choice used in Section~\ref{sec:simulations} leads to $k=805^{0.65} \approx 77$, resulting in similar confidence intervals as using $k=85$.

-Table~\ref{table:extremal_qte_college} presents the results of the different methods.
-For the point estimate, we can see that both Firpo--Zhang and our method give positive QTE estimates, but the corresponding values are quite different.
-In particular, the estimated values of Firpo--Zhang are not monotonically increasing when the quantile levels become more extreme.
-Our method, however, gives larger estimated QTE for more extreme quantile levels.
-Such monotonicity implies that college education would have more effect on wages for higher quantiles, which seems be reasonable in practice.
+Figure~\ref{fig:college_extremal_qte_all} presents the results of the different methods.
+Considering the point estimate, we see that both Firpo--Zhang and our method give positive QTE estimates, but the corresponding values are quite different in some cases.
+In particular, the estimated values of Firpo--Zhang are not monotonically increasing when the quantile levels become more extreme, whereas ours are monotonic for these data.
+Such monotonicity implies that college education would have a stronger effect on wages for higher quantiles, which seems possible.